RFY Shocks (9)

 A: Yes, I do ship outside the U.S. though additional charges will apply.
 I currently have shipping rates setup for Australia, Austria, Canada, Norway, and Spain.
 I will ship to any country, if you are not on that list contact me and I will add your location.

 A: There is a maximum 1 week (7 days) time period for the completion of the rebuild and the placement of your rebuilt shocks in the mail.
+It’s important to note that shock packages do not quality for this.
+Generally many shock packages are more complex and require greater build periods.

 A: Yes.
 I am willing to work with you on products and services, however, there is a reasonable limit by which I can operate.
 For example; In the past I have provided custom machining services and adapted products to unique applications.
 If you have such an inquiry, please contact me privately.